The library is closing at 4PM today, December 10th.

 No registration required

-Pat Schories is a children's book author and illustrator, and is most well-known for her illustrations of BISCUIT the little puppy.
-BISCUIT is the first in a series of "I Can Read" books written by Alyssa Capucilli and published by HarperCollins.
-Many children have fallen in love with BISCUIT, and through Biscuit, in love with reading.
+Pat Schories is a children's book author and illustrator, and is most well-known for her illustrations of Biscuit The Little Puppy, the first in a series of "I Can Read" books written by Alyssa Capucilli.

-Pat will show slides of several books, and then will talk about how a book is created.
-She will bring and show sketches, a book dummy, finished art, and a printer's proof.
+Pat will talk about how a book is created and will bring and show sketches, a book dummy, finished art, and a printer's proof.
 Pat will finish up with a sketch and Q&A. Her presentation is aimed toward children ages 4-8, but older children and even adults enjoy the presentation!

 Stories Songs and Art in Spanish With Mariel